grynoch/mintDOI4OpenRepository/README.md

 This script can also be modified to make the DOI findable when the metadata is first uploaded to DataCite by including the attribute "event" with value "publish" in the payload (DataCiteUpload.json) before the prefix field.

-For more information about minting DOIs using the DataCite API visit [DataCite's developer documentation](https://support.datacite.org/docs/api-create-dois) and for more information on the REST API for your Open Repository instance, put a /rest after your repository url to be directed to the correct page.
+For more information about minting DOIs using the DataCite API visit [DataCite's developer documentation](https://support.datacite.org/docs/api-create-dois) and for more information on the REST API for your Open Repository instance, put a /server/#/server/api after your repository url to be directed to the HAL Browser and view the [DSpace 7 REST API documentation on GitHub](https://github.com/DSpace/RestContract/blob/main/README.md).

 ## License
 Licensed under MIT License.